willkerry/sudbury-rowing-club/data/_news/src-at-the-worlds.md

 David Wasse and Jeremy Milbank took part in the Masters F and G double sculls events and Jeremy Milbank and Tracy Muir raced in the mixed double sculls.

-All the crews raced over 1000 metres on Lake Bagsvaerd, and experienced some world class racing.
+All the crews raced over 1000 metres on Lake Bagsværd, and experienced some world class racing.

 Susie Moule.